Anypoint VPC Connectivity Methods

 This method establishes a dedicated network connection from your Amazon account to your Anypoint VPC.
 This enables you to create a hosted virtual interface to attach to your Anypoint VPC.

-To use Direct Connect, your AWS Direct Connect Location and Anypoint VPCs must be located in the same region.
+To use Direct Connect, your AWS Direct Connect Partner and the Anypoint VPCs must be located in the same region.
 Direct Connect gateways are not supported.
 Direct Connect requires the use of the Border Gateway Protocol (BGP) for dynamic routing.